-Reconnaissance blind chess (RBC) was intentionally designed to keep the game as close to chess as possible while adding an appropriate amount of uncertainty and explicit sensing.
-It is like chess with the following core differences:
+Reconnaissance Blind Chess (RBC) was intentionally designed to keep the game as close to traditional chess as possible while adding an appropriate amount of uncertainty and explicit sensing.
+RBC is like chess but includes the following core differences:

-Prior to making each move a player selects a 3 x 3 square of the chess board to “sense” the pieces in that region.
+Prior to making each move, a player selects a 3x3 region of the chess board to “sense” the pieces in that region.
 The player is informed of the true piece configuration within the sensed 3x3 region.
-The opponent is not informed about where she sensed.
+The opponent is not informed about where the player sensed.

-If a player captures a piece, she is informed that she made a capture (but she is not informed about what she captured).
+When a player captures a piece, they are informed that they made a capture, but they are not informed about what piece they captured.

-If a player's piece is captured, she is informed that her piece on the relevant square was captured (but she is not informed about what captured it).
+When a player's piece is captured, they are informed that their piece was captured, but they are not informed about what piece captured it.

-There is no notion of check or mate (since neither player may be aware of any check relationship).
+There is no notion of check or mate because players may be unaware of a check relationship.

 A player wins by capturing the opponent's king or when the opponent runs out of time.
-In this competition, each player begins with a cumulative 15-minute clock to make all their moves, and gains 5 seconds on that clock after each turn.
+Each player begins with a cumulative 15-minute clock to make all their moves, and gains 5 seconds on that clock after each turn.

 If a player tries to move a sliding piece through an opponent's piece, the opponent's piece is captured and the moved piece is stopped where the capture occurred.
-The moving player is notified of the square where her piece landed, and both players are notified of the capture as stated above.
+The moving player is notified of the square where the piece landed, and both players are notified of the capture.

-If a player attempts to make an illegal move, such as moving a pawn diagonally to an empty square, moving a pawn forward to an occupied square, or a castling through an interposing piece, they are notified that the move did not succeed and her move is over.
-Castling through check is allowed, however, as the notion of check is removed.
+If a player attempts to make an illegal move, such as moving a pawn diagonally to an empty square, moving a pawn forward to an occupied square, or a castling through an interposing piece, they are notified that the move did not succeed and their turn is over.
+However, castling through check is allowed because the notion of check is removed.

-There is a "pass" move, where a player can select if they prefer to make no move during their turn.
+There is a "pass" option that a player can select if they prefer to make no move during their turn.